-Court experience has included Coroners inquests and Criminal defence (all of which resulted in case dismissal, exoneration or reduced sentencing).
+Court experience has included Coroners inquests and Criminal defense (all of which resulted in case dismissal, exoneration or reduced sentencing).
 Recent court work has included two successfully defended cases at the UK Technical and Construction Court and one on-going judicial hearing in Pakistan.
 Other recent civil fire cases have been successfully caused to be withdrawn or mediated.

-AMA has gained over the years a rich experience in forensic sciences thanks to the expertise of our consultants, and a steady stream of involvement with high profile incidents around the world.
+AMA has gained over the years a rich experience in forensic sciences thanks to the expertise of our consultants and a steady stream of involvement with high profile incidents around the world.
 Our scientists can collect, preserve and analyse different types of forensic evidence including fire debris, body fluids, soils, sea (and other) water, chemical contaminants, paints and glass, using various analytical techniques such as spectroscopy (AA, FTIR, MS, UV-Vis, XRF), chromatography (HPLC, CG), polymerase chain reaction (PRC), cyclic voltammetry (CV) and electrochemiluminescence (ECL).

 A large fire at a major industrial aggregate plant saw the total destruction of two buildings .The clients who were a welding company, had been working in the vicinity and were accused of causing the fire by negligence.
-The welding contractor had liability insurance but cover was withdrawn on the basis that the contractor had not complied strictly with standard warranties in the use and control of hot work.
+The welding contractor had liability insurance but cover was withdrawn on the basis that the contractor had not complied strictly with standard warranties in the use and control of hot works.
 Our expert was late appointed and was obliged rely mainly on the findings of other experts who had been appointed by the site owner, and the liability insurer.
 These experts both presented their findings in court.

 However, our expert was able to demonstrate that the strict warranty conditions had not been practicable at the site and that other expert’s hypotheses for implementation of the standard warranties were not feasible.
 Moreover, he demonstrated that the precautions implemented by the welders were in principal at least equal to the standard warranty conditions.